anavarro9731/soap/src/readme.md

 is complete the errors should stop.

+Last you need to build and run the client app.
+Before you can do that you need to import the files into the solution, you can do that by using the "attach folder" feature.

+Press {Alt+1} to make sure the Solution Explorer is in view.
+Then right-click on the solution root node and select Add->Attach Existing Folder then choose the "app" folder in the root of the new repo.
+This will add it as a node in the solution file/folder treeview.

-Last you need to build and run the client app, in a terminal goto the /app folder in your project and run `yarn install`
+Next, open a terminal {Ctrl+Alt+1} goto the /app folder in your project and run `yarn install`
 `yarn run serve`
 then navigate to http://localhost:1234/